aaryadevg/Recommender-Bot/README.md

 add the created bot to a server using<br/>`https://discordapp.com/oauth2/authorize?client_id={YOUR CLIENT ID}&scope=bot&permissions=0`

-after this you should recieve a token for yor bot add this token to your environment variable:
+after this you should recieve a token for your bot add this token to your environment variable:

 ### MacOS
 * Navigate to your Home directory<br/>`cd .`